HertsSayf/Designing_For_User_Experience-Assignment/README.md

 - tested if my goals were completed for the user stories
 - persona 1 was able to do all goals
-- persona 2 was able to d o most goals but unable to list/sell a product
+- persona 2 was able to do most goals but unable to list/sell a product

 #### Full Testing